-- 1. Voice Voice signals and clicking the tongue are a 2-point penalty. - 2.
-Errors When a rider makes an error in the course, the judge should sound a bell or whistle.
-The judge should then, if necessary, show the rider the point at which he or she must take up the test again and the next movement to be executed.
-The judge then leaves the rider to continue by himself or herself.
+- 1. Voice-Voice signals and clicking the tongue are a 2-point penalty. - 2.
+Errors-When a rider makes an error in the course, the judge should sound a bell or whistle.
+The judge should then, if necessary, show the rider the point at which they must take up the test again and the next movement to be executed.
+The judge then leaves the rider to continue independently.
 A course error includes such faults as taking a wrong turn or omitting a movement.